rehierl/html-outliner-spec/issue-associations-notes.md

 **case 1** -
 The `<body>` element is the topmost element of a document and, as such, can not have an outer section object associated with it.
-Because of that, this step can not associate the non-element `#text` node "hello world!" with any section, although it must be associated with `<body>`'s first inner section.
+Because of that, this step can not associate the non-element `#text` node "hello world!" with any section.
+This is bugged because the text node must be associated with the `<body>`'s first inner section.

 **case 2** -
 The parent element of the `#text` node "hello world!" is the `<section>` element.
 Because of that, this step will associate the `#text` node with the `<section>` element's parent section, i.e. a section object that is located outside of the `<section>` element.
-Same issue here: The `#text` node must be associated with the `<section>` element's first inner section.
+Same issue here: The `#text` node must be associated with `<section>`'s first inner section.

 NOTE - If all sectioning elements are associated with some outer section object, then this step is **bugged** with regards to both cases.